 Coming to the color variations a portrait can have, I always prefer night portraits - illuminated by street lights and a beautiful play of highlights and shadows.
 Nightlife in a city is filled up with activities, vehicle lights, and signboards and that has always drawn me a lot!

 This image was taken in Hyderabad, India.

 It was a paint shop on the other side of the road from where I stood.
 This little boy was left at the shop while the shopkeeper went out somewhere.
 Little business knowledge he had and that left him confusing how to deal with customers!
 Probably that was the thought which ran through his mind as he was biting off his nails.

-Portrait images are not complete if they are not connecting with our soul, or expressing some emotions that you can relate to.
+Portrait images are incomplete if they are not connecting with our soul, or express some emotions that you can relate to.
 One of my ventures was to Alcazar Mall in Hyderabad, where I was able to capture some images of people around me, who radiated an aura of energetic vibes, compelling me to shoot their portraits, which were completely candid, thus expressing curiosity, boldness, thoughtfulness and many other sentiments.

 Huge thanks to Bharath Badshah for being a part of my work.

 Kripanjali from Darjeeling, West Bengal remains one of the most lively people on that eve.
 My girlfriend's roommate she is, always displaying a frequent changes in emotions and I loved her unpredictability.

 Meet Raya, an astrologer from Russia who came with her loving partner for a tour in India, Bangkok, and more of Asia.
 Such a charming personality filled with attitude and hospitality.
 Ever her images speak of her psyche!
 I liked the way they were so comfortable for the photo session even though they did not know us at all.
 I met with them on my way to St. Pauls's Cathedral in Park street where they were enjoying orange juice and some street-side snacks!